apache/geode-native/examples/cpp/transaction/README.md

        Rolled back transaction - retrying(1)
        Rolled back transaction - retrying(0)
     ```

+    You can execute `cpp-transaction` more than once, if you wish to see a variety of results.

 4. Run the `stopserver` script to gracefully shutdown the Geode cluster.